-Our Service Designer Louisa (to the right) asked Rustan about Sysav’s biggest challenger and how he sees the future.
+Our Service Designer Louisa asked Rustan about Sysav’s biggest challenger and how he sees the future.

-The prettiest view during the ride was this, a martlet bird coloni that moved in to Sysavs temporary gravel heap.
-The gravel heap is now colonized by the birds and instead of using it for the intended construction that was planned, Sysav now maintains it by adding new gravel for the birds when needed.
+The prettiest view during the ride was this, a martlet bird colony that moved in to Sysavs temporary gravel heap.
+The gravel heap is now colonised by the birds and instead of using it for the intended construction that was planned, Sysav now maintains it by adding new gravel for the birds when needed.

 – Why we do it?
 Because we can – we are municipal, he says about their action of generosity.